temmelnik/CdekTestTask/README.md

 Application can save a string in database.
 Application can print all strings from database.

-For run project use:
+To run project use:
-  mvn clean
+  1) mvn clean
-  mvn install
+  2) mvn install
-  mvn spring-boot:run
+  3) mvn spring-boot:run